 The Advisory Committee concluded that the bias introduced by the existence of nurse correspondence in the treatment arm was impossible to fully neutralize despite extended data collection and subsequent analyses.
-Furthermore, the Advisory Committee could not understand why no mortality benefit was detected in spite of the reductions in hospitalizations and suggested the need for additional scrutiny.
-CardioMEMS ultimately received FDA approval May 28, 2014 with the requirement for two post-approval prospective, multi-center, open-label US-based trials to examine 1) the device's safety and effectiveness among new recipients with enough sample size to detect gender differences, and 2) the device's safety and to compare post-market effectiveness to a subset of pre-market recipients with specific attention on subgroups (women vs. men, reduced [rEF] vs. preserved ejection fraction [pEF], ischemic vs. non-ischemic etiology, and implantable cardioverter-defibrillator [ICD] or cardiac resynchronization with defibrillator [CRT-D] vs. non-ICD/CRT-D).
+The Advisory Committee also noted that the lack of mortality benefit suggested the need for additional study.
+CardioMEMS ultimately received FDA approval on May 28, 2014 with the requirement that the manufacturer perform two post-approval prospective, multi-center, open-label US-based trials in order to 1) examine the device's safety and effectiveness among new recipients with enough sample size to detect gender differences, and 2) compare postmarket effectiveness to a subset of pre-market recipients with specific attention to certain subgroups (women vs. men, reduced [rEF] vs. preserved ejection fraction [pEF], ischemic vs. non-ischemic etiology, and implantable cardioverter-defibrillator [ICD] or cardiac resynchronization with defibrillator [CRT-D] vs. non-ICD/CRT-D).
 Details of the ongoing trials are provided in Appendix D.